 I’m inspired by the music of great pop songwriters who can make you cry with just a few notes, like Brian Wilson, Randy Newman, and Paul McCartney.
 I love the music of Nick Drake, Donovan, Devendra Banhart, Little Wings, and Ben Chasny.

-I am open to collaborations and commissions.
-If you have any ideas on how we could work together (or would just like to drop me a line) I would love to hear from you.
+I am open to collaboration and commissions.
+If you have any ideas on how we could work together, drop me a line.
+I would love to hear from you.